When any year comes to a close, we're filled with a level of excitement in us that only seems to crop up at this time of year.

 Write a meaningful letter

-Throughout life we all have moments where we really crave the advice of another human but for various reasons we decide not to ask (fear of sounding silly, acceptance that we are the masters of our own destiny and only we can make the decision, trepidation that it might not be the answer we truly desire).
+Throughout life we all have moments where we really crave the advice of another human but, for various reasons, we decide not to ask (fear of sounding stupid, acceptance that we are the masters of our own destiny and only we can make the decision, trepidation that it might not be the answer we truly desire).

 Why not take the opportunity to share a little of the worldliness you have acquired over the past 12 months.
 Sit down and write a letter to someone who might benefit from your insights (your children, a niece or nephew, a friend), either now or in the future.

 - Some advice from the lessons you learned.

 - How you have found success or happiness in life.

 - The little things they might be likely to overlook or take for granted.